 If the weather is producing little wind or sun, which is unlikely to happen often, that’s when the backup battery system will need to have enough power to carry the hospital for at least several days.
 With the geothermal system taking care of the heating and cooling, some of the burdens of the major power users are taken off the battery storage.

 What About Water?

 So, how could a hospital use renewable water?
-It’s simple.
-By harvesting rainwater from its roofs, stormwater, and reclaimed wastewater.
+It’s simple by harvesting rainwater from its roofs, stormwater, and reclaimed wastewater.
 When rainwater is harvested, it is collected from rooftops and other surfaces and then stored.
-Harvested rainwater can be used for a variety of needs, including irrigation for landscaping, laundry, and restroom toilets.
+Harvested rainwater can be used for various needs, including irrigation for landscaping, laundry, and restroom toilets.

 Harvesting rainwater also has several environmental benefits.
 The biggest benefit would be a result of less runoff.
 Less runoff means less contamination of surface water from chemicals such as fertilizers and pesticides.
 Less runoff also creates less erosion.
 While rainwater will require some treatment, the treatment is minimal when used for irrigation.
 More treatment would be required for toilet flushing.
 While it’s possible to treat it even further to make it suitable for drinking, this may not be feasible.

 Stormwater is the runoff that occurs on the ground but has not yet been absorbed or been collected in a runoff system, such as a stream or river.
 Stormwater can be used for many of the same applications as rainwater, and the collection of stormwater helps prevent flooding and causing sewer overflows.